AP FACT CHECK: False claims flood Trump-Biden debate

 THE FACTS: That is false.
 The sheriff of Multnomah County, Oregon — where Portland is located — said he does not support Trump.

-The sheriff, Mike Resse, tweeted, “As the Multnomah County Sheriff I have never supported Donald Trump and will never support him.”
+The sheriff, Mike Reese, tweeted, “As the Multnomah County Sheriff I have never supported Donald Trump and will never support him.”

 Portland has been a flashpoint in the debate over racial injustice protests in the U.S. Police and federal agents have repeatedly clashed with demonstrators gathered outside the downtown federal courthouse and police buildings.
 Some protesters have thrown bricks, rocks and other projectiles at officers.
 Police and federal agents responded by firing tear gas, rubber bullets and other non-lethal ammunition to disperse the crowds.